iteam-software/csharp-form-handler/README.md

 ```

 ## Usage
-Form data should be inside an model object like:
+Form data should be inside a model object like:
 ```c#
 class FormData
 {